Dankwansere/aop-routing/README.md

 #### RouteToStateAsync
 The **RouteToStateAsync** decorator can be used on a function which performs **rxjs** [aysnchronous](https://medium.com/analytics-vidhya/asynchronous-programming-in-a-nutshell-theory-d5fd07cf3b22) operations.
 The function should return an observable.
 The **RouteToStateAsync** will subscribe to the passed observable and automatically perform popstate navigation traversion of the history state.

-1. Below example will subscribe to the targetted method and use the returned value to traverse 2 states backwards of the browser history state after end of targetted method.
+1. Below example will subscribe to the targeted method and use the returned value to traverse -2 states backwards of the browser history state after end of targeted method.

  ```
 @RouteToStateAsync()
-public testMethod(): Observable<string> {
+public testMethod(): Observable<number> {
    ...some logic...
    return of(1, 2, 3).pipe(
     switchMap(x => {